thomasjoshi/fastapi_vector_db/README.md

 - **Dependency Injection**: Services and repositories are injected at runtime, enabling easier unit testing and maintaining the Dependency Inversion Principle

-- **Domain-Specific Exceptions**: Implemented a rich exception hierarchy for precise error handling, with appropriate HTTP status code mapping at the API layer
+- **Custom Exceptions**: Implemented basic error types like NotFoundError and ValidationError with appropriate HTTP status code mapping at the API layer

-- **Observer Pattern**: Added metrics callbacks to critical operations, enabling performance monitoring without tightly coupling to any specific monitoring system
+- **Performance Callbacks**: Added simple timing callbacks to index operations, allowing basic performance monitoring

 ## Advanced Implementation Features